Poverty rises to over 52 percent in Milei's Argentina

 (MENAFN- AFP)

-Poverty in Argentina rose to over 52 percent of the population in the first six months of self-declared "anarcho-capitalist" Javier Milei's presidency, according to data released Thursday by the INDEC statistics agency.
+Poverty in Argentina rose to affect over 52 percent of the population in the first six months of self-declared "anarcho-capitalist" Javier Milei's presidency, according to official data released Thursday.

 The report for the first half of 2024 showed that 52.9 percent of Argentines, or 15.7 million people, now live in poverty and nearly one in five are indigent.

-The figure was up from 41.7 percent in the second half of 2023.
+The poverty figure was up from 41.7 percent in the second half of 2023, said the INDEC statistics agency.

 Since taking office in December, Milei's government has applied a drastic austerity program with the aim of eliminating the budget deficit and taming chronic inflation.